1kohei1/sd-scheduler/memo.md

 Students:

-- [ ] Add sponsor email, other member's email when creating a booking
+- [x] Add sponsor email, other member's email when creating a booking
-- [ ] Make the presentation booking
+- [x] Make the presentation booking
-- [ ] Update the presentation booking
+- [x] Update the presentation booking
-- [ ] Delete the presentation booking

 Admin: